 The cities and countries where XRM Conferences have been held are; XRM 1983 (Göttingen, Germany), XRM 1987 (Brookhaven, USA), XRM 1990 (London, UK), XRM 1993 (Chernogolovka, Russia), XRM 1996 (Würzburg, Germany), XRM 1999 (Berkeley, USA), XRM 2002 (Grenoble, France), XRM 2005 (Hemiji, Japan), XRM 2008 (Zürich, Switzerland), XRM 2010 (Chicago, 2010), XRM 2012 (Shanghai, China), XRM 2014 (Melbourne, Australia), XRM 2016 (Oxford, UK), and XRM 2018 (Saskatoon, Canada).

 All conference attendees select the future XRM Conference hosts, four years in advance.
 At XRM 2016, the National Synchrotron Radiation Research Center (NSRRC) proposed to host the XRM 2020 and stood out from the competition.
-The XRM 2022 will be hosted by MAX IV.
+Due to COVID-19 pandemic, the XRM 2020 is cancelled and rescheduled to XRM 2022 in Hsinchu, Taiwan, and the XRM 2024 will be hosted by MAX IV.